GDX Or Gold - Which One Is Better Now?

 However, financial markets are not logical (if they were, the philosophers would be the best investors).
 Look at the chart below:

-Source: stockcharts.com
+Source: StockCharts.com

 The chart shows:

-- the price action of the XAU index (the upper panel of the chart)
+- The price action of the XAU index (the upper panel of the chart).

-- XAU / gold ratio, which tracks the relative strength of precious metals mining shares against gold prices (the lower panel of the chart)
+- XAU/gold ratio, which tracks the relative strength of precious metals mining shares against gold prices (the lower panel of the chart).

-Note: The XAU index consists of 29 precious metal mining companies (or related to the sector, as, for example, Wheaton Precious Metals (NYSE:WPM), which is a gold/silver streaming company)
+Note: The XAU index consists of 29 precious metal mining companies (or related to the sector, as, for example, Wheaton Precious Metals (NYSE:WPM), which is a gold/silver streaming company).

 Now, the thin, red rectangles on the lower panel of the chart indicate the periods when precious metal shares were outperforming gold prices.
 I think that even the naked eye will surely notice that: